One Water Program Management: A Knowledge Base and Guidance Manual

 Background and Project Rationale

-The American Society of Civil Engineering 2021 report cards assigned the nation’s drinking water, stormwater and wastewater infrastructure grades of C-minus, D and D-plus respectively.
+The American Society of Civil Engineering's 2021 report cards assigned the nation’s drinking water, stormwater and wastewater infrastructure grades of C-minus, D and D-plus, respectively.
 At the same time, water utilities are facing unprecedented challenges, including staff shortages amplified by a tight labor market and economic uncertainty fueled by inflationary pressures, material cost variability and supply chain issues.
 The need to upgrade our water infrastructure is undeniable.
 Other industry drivers substantiating the call for implementing large-scale capital improvement programs include:

 • The need for regional and large-scale initiatives to address water supply deficiencies, the degradation of various water bodies, future natural disasters and others.